MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Clear-EventLog.md

 Specifies a remote computer.
 The default is the local computer.

 Type the NetBIOS name, an Internet Protocol (IP) address, or a fully qualified domain name of a remote computer.
-To specify the local computer, type the computer name, a dot (.), or "localhost".
+To specify the local computer, type the computer name, a dot (`.`), or `localhost`.

 This parameter does not rely on Windows PowerShell remoting.
 You can use the **ComputerName** parameter of `Get-EventLog` even if your computer is not configured to run remote commands.